sangeethankumar/Jupyter-Workflows/README.md

 Conda environment to use: jnbformat

 1. Structure of Jupyter Notebook (1.
 Jupyter Notebook Structure.ipynb)
     - Run all cells in notebook_to_read.ipynb sequentially.
-You can Restart and Re-run.
-This is necessary to make sure we don't get invalid results while running Jupyter Notebook Structure as it assumes cells are run sequentially from top to bottom in notebook_to_read.ipynb.
+Restart and re-run the notebook to ensure all cells execute in the correct order.
+This is necessary to prevent any invalid results, as Jupyter Notebook Structure.ipynb assumes cells are run sequentially from top to bottom in notebook_to_read.ipynb.
-    - Run Jupyter Notebook Structure
+    - Run Jupyter Notebook Structure.ipynb.